Breaking Glass (film)

 Breaking Glass is a 1980 British film starring Hazel O'Connor, Phil Daniels and Jonathan Pryce.
 It was co-produced by Dodi Fayed and written and directed by Brian Gibson, his feature film debut.
+The film depicts the rise and fall of Kate Crowley, an angry but creative young singer-songwriter.

 The film was screened out of competition at the 1980 Cannes Film Festival.

 The soundtrack album, featuring songs performed by O'Connor, reached number 5 in the UK and was certified Gold by the British Phonographic Industry.
 Two singles, "Eighth Day" and "Will You", both reached the UK Top 10.

 Plot

-The film depicts the rise and fall of Kate Crowley (Hazel O'Connor), an angry but creative young singer and songwriter.
-At the beginning of the film, she is discovered by Danny (Phil Daniels), a young man who desperately wants to become a promoter of music bands but is stuck working for another agent (who forces him to buy hundreds of copies of the singles of one of his artists, Suzie Sapphire, to fix the music charts).
-Danny takes an active part in controlling Kate's career, impressed with her talent if not her band, whom he promptly fires.
-He arranges auditions and reaches out to former friends, and in doing so Kate's new band, Breaking Glass, is formed.
-Breaking Glass consists of Kate on vocals and keyboard, best friends Tony (Mark Wingett) and Dave (Gary Tibbs) on lead and bass guitar respectively, the heroin-addicted and partially-deaf Ken (Jonathan Pryce) on saxophone and the 'mental' Mick (Peter-Hugo Daly) on drums.
+Kate Crowley is discovered by Danny, a young man who desperately wants to become a promoter of music bands.
+His current agent forces him to buy hundreds of his artist's singles to rig the charts.
+Danny, impressed with Kate's talent, becomes her manager.
+After firing her band, he forms Kate's new band, "Breaking Glass".
+The band consists of Kate on vocals and keyboard, best friends Tony and Dave on lead and bass guitar respectively, the heroin-addicted and partially deaf Ken on saxophone and the 'mental' Mick on drums.

-Danny does his best to promote the band but finds it hard-going.
-The best he can do is several nights in a pub frequented by neo-Nazis, which, given Kate's anarchist and liberal tendencies that shine through in her songwriting, doesn't go well.
-After a brawl breaks out one night and the publican refuses to pay the band, Danny finally manages to persuade the anti-establishment Kate to record a demo tape.
-Danny and Kate then take the demo tape to some gig promoters who show no interest.

-The band keep struggling to get by, despite being hassled by the police, and in the meantime Kate realises she is falling in love with Danny.
-The hard work eventually pays off when the gig promoters finally agree to help out but only by offering the band a contract that Danny describes as "feudal".
+Danny struggles to promote the band.
+The best he can do is several nights in a pub frequented by neo-Nazis, which clashes with Kate's anarchist and liberal lyrics.
+After a brawl breaks out and the pub refuses to pay the band, Danny manages to persuade Kate to record a demo.
+Danny and Kate then take the demo to some gig promoters who show no interest.
+The band struggles to get by while being hassled by police, and in the meantime, Kate begins to fall in love with Danny.
+Eventually, the gig promoters offer the band a low contract that Danny describes as "feudal".

-Several months pass as the band tours the country, building up a large fanbase.
-On Christmas Eve the band is stranded when their van breaks down and the British Rail train drivers are on strike.
-It is at this point that Danny and Kate kiss for the first time and become a couple.